pepe57/OpenGateLLM/docs/docs/getting-started/configuration.md

 ```

 ## API configuration
-Refer to the [configuration example file](https://github.com/etalab-ia/OpenGateLLM/blob/main/config.example.yml) for an example of configuration.
-<br></br>

 | Attribute | Type | Description | Required | Default | Values | Examples |
 | --- | --- | --- | --- | --- | --- | --- |
 | dependencies | object | Dependencies used by the API.
 For details of configuration, see the [Dependencies section](#dependencies). |  |  |  |  |